ochudidesterio/property-management-backend/README.md

 # Property Management System Backend
 This is a mock up backend for property management system that will enable agents on the client side to perform the tasks below.
-This backend is a monolithic application that uses the spring boot framework and Java Persistence API.
-The Entity Relationship mappings are clearly illustrated as follows:
+The Entity Relationship mappings used in this project are clearly illustrated as follows:

 ## Relationships
 ### @OneToOne